1-20 of 74 Search Results for

 Published: 01 March 2022

-... century (and in particular the interwar years) saw a huge growth of interest in letting the poor speak for themselves.
-Another development associated with this growth was the emergence in the interwar years of sociology, and relatedly anthropology, as formal academic disciplines—and in particular...
+... in letting the poor speak for themselves.
+Another development associated with this growth was the emergence in the interwar years of sociology, and relatedly anthropology, as formal academic disciplines—and in particular the development of techniques that involved harvesting firsthand accounts in place...

 Journal Article